 Nevertheless, the price difference between the two models will remain difficult to justify for many users.

 The last point concerning sound performance is the integrated microphone.
 Positioned on the side of the right earpiece, it offers a clear and intelligible pick-up when the environment is relatively quiet.
 In slightly noisier places, especially in the city, there’s no need to expect miracles.

 Autonomy is one of the strong points of this new model from Plantronics, since it is possible to enjoy your music for almost 18 hours!
 A value that can obviously vary according to the volume of listening.

 If you’re looking for a model with an even more impressive autonomy, don’t hesitate to look at the Noontec Zoro II, capable of more than 30 hours in Bluetooth use!

 Powerbeats Pro High-Performance Bluetooth Headphones for the Peloton Bike

-- Secure-fit earhooks for lightweight comfort and stability
+- Adjustable, secure-fit earhooks for lightweight comfort and stability